rescript-react-native/rescript-react-native/website/docs/index.md

 _Reason React Native_ is a package that works with [Reason](https://reasonml.github.io/) & use
 [Reason React](https://reasonml.github.io/reason-react/).
 For this reasons (!),
-if you are unfamiliar on of this two, we encourage you to have a look to their documentations as soon as you don't find an answer you might have here.
+if you are unfamiliar with one of these two, we encourage you to have a look to their documentations as soon as you don't find an answer you might have here.

 And one day or another, you will also have to look for answers on [BuckleScript](https://bucklescript.github.io/docs/en/what-why), our